List of Bates College people: U.S. senators

-U.S. Representatives
+U.S. representatives

 The first Bates alumni to serve in the United States Congress was John Swasey (1859) in the 60th United States Congress.
 During the 73rd and 116th U.S. Congresses, four Bates alumni served simultaneously–Carroll Beedy (1903) and Charles Clason (1911) during the former sitting with Ben Cline (1994) and Jared Golden (2011) during the latter.
 Approximately 45% of alumni elected to the U.S. House of Representatives have done so in pairs.
-Many of the following alumni served in leadership positions within the House of Representatives.
+Many of the following alumni served in leadership positions in the House of Representatives.